minahermina/Kernel-Config-with-lockdep-module/README.md

-**Note: This repository and README are currently incomplete and in a draft state.
+> ⚠️ **CAUTION:** This repository and README are currently incomplete and in a draft state.
 The documentation and setup instructions may be incomplete or unprofessional.
-Use with caution.**
+Use with caution.

 # Linux Kernel Configuration with Lockdep Module